Time flies, doesn’t it? It’s been a decade since Reebok first unveiled their new Edge jerseys at the 2007 NHL All Star Game.

 Authentic Vs. Premier Jerseys

-First off, let’s establish the scope of this post.
+First off, let’s establish the scope.

-This post will focus on authentic jerseys, which were available in two variants: Center Ice retail jerseys and the team-issued jerseys worn on the ice.
+This piece will focus on authentic jerseys, which were available in two variants: Center Ice retail jerseys and the team-issued jerseys worn on the ice.
 While the former was advertised as identical to the jerseys NHL players wore, there were a few differences such as a retail neck tag and single-layered fight strap (see above).

 However, the most common team jersey found in retail stores are Premier jerseys.
-Although they were meant to emulate the look of the on-ice jerseys, different (read: cheaper) materials and manufacturing techniques were used.
+Although they were meant to replicate the look of the on-ice jerseys, different (read: cheaper) materials and manufacturing techniques were used.
 It’s not all bad though; their cut is slimmer and more comfortable than authentic jerseys.

 Held for the first time since 2004, the NHL’s 55th All Star Game in 2007 was meant to usher in a new era in the NHL.
 As such, upcoming megastars Alex Ovechkin and Sidney Crosby were among the first to don Reebok’s new streamlined, advanced jersey system which promised to increase player versatility by being lighter and less water absorbent.

 The league then completely converted to the new Edge system the following season.
 While focus was supposed to be on the new material and cut, the most jarring change for the fans was the revamped look of multiple teams.
 Gone were the iconic mountain peaks and bottom-half-star– both replaced by generic, plain designs.
 Similar fates awaited the Senators, Penguins, and Lightning, as their designs fell victim to the new Reebok template.